Dinner-is-kay/Dinner-is-kay.github.io/TESTING.md

 - [Y] Text content is readable and formatted as intended
 - [Y] Images (if any) load and display properly
 - [Y] The site loads without errors or warnings in the browser console
-- [Y] The site is accessible (can be navigated with keyboard and screen reader)